dibyendumajumdar/ravi/README.rst

 There are two modes of JIT compilation.

 * auto mode - in this mode the compiler decides when to compile a Lua function.
 The current implementation is very simple - any Lua function call is is checked to see if the bytecodes contained in it can be compiled.
-If this is true then the function is compiled.
-Because of this simplistic behaviour performance will be degraded so user should disable auto compilation and instead compile specific functions using the API described below.
+If this is true then the function is compiled provided a) function has a fornum loop, b) it is largish (greater than 150 bytecodes) or c) it is being executed many times (> 50).
+Because of the simplistic behaviour performance the benefit of JIT compilation is only available if the JIT compiled functions will be executed many times.
 * manual mode - in this mode user must explicitly request compilation.
 This is the default mode.
+This mode is suitable for library developers who can pre compile the functions in library module table.

 A JIT api is available with following functions:

 * ``ravi.jit([b])`` - returns enabled setting of JIT compiler; also enables/disables the JIT compiler; defaults to true
-* ``ravi.auto([b])`` - returns setting of auto compilation; also sets the new setting if ``b`` is supplied; defaults to false
+* ``ravi.auto([b [, min_size [, min_executions]]])`` - returns setting of auto compilation and compilation thresholds; also sets the new settings if values are supplied; defaults are false, 150, 50.
 * ``ravi.compile(func)`` - compiles a Lua function if possible, returns ``true`` if compilation was successful
 * ``ravi.iscompiled(func)`` - returns the JIT status of a function
 * ``ravi.dumplua(func)`` - dumps the Lua bytecode of the function